The Transcendence of the Ego

+Publication history

+"The essay [...] is Sartre's very first work.
+The only two publications that preceded it, in fact, cannot be considered as philosophical inquiries in the strictest sense.":7 It grew out of his study of Husserl at the French Institute in Berlin,:viii and first appeared in the 1936–37 issue of Recherches Philosophiques.

+An English translation by Forrest Williams and Robert Kirkpatrick was published in 1957.
+Librairie Philosophique J. Vrin issued the essay in book form in French in 1966.
+A new English translation by Andrew Brown appeared in 2004.

 Summary

 'Intentional objects' are objects of consciousness; that is to say, physical objects, numbers, value, the psyche, and psycho-physical persons—that Sartre agreed should be studied in their own right.
 It was also Sartre's view, which differed from Husserl's, that 'intentional objects' are consciousness, and that the value of intended stuffs was in consciousness of them.
-'Intentional objects' are therefore both objects of consciousness and consciousness, and this is because consciousness is both itself a reflection of it.
-Sartre describes the cogito by noting that 'the consciousness which says I think'—this is to the consciousness that can reflect on the mental concept of thinking—is not 'the consciousness which thinks'.
+'Intentional objects' are therefore both objects of consciousness and consciousness, and this is because consciousness is both itself and a reflection of itself.
+Sartre describes the cogito by noting that 'the consciousness which says I think'—this is the consciousness that can reflect on the mental concept of thinking—is not 'the consciousness which thinks'.
 So, one can think of one's own thinking, like the idea that a painting of a pipe is not an actual pipe.
-And, so, consciousness is of its own properties—transcendental, as there is inclusive in it, itself and reflection of it.
+And, so, consciousness transcends its own properties because it includes both itself and the reflection of itself.

 For Sartre, 'intentional objects' are objects for consciousness and consciousness itself, just as consciousness itself is both consciousness and reflecting consciousness.
 Moreover, consciousness is in the world as we are conscious of things, but we are also conscious of ourselves being conscious of things, so, things and our own consciousness of the things evoke our own reflective consciousness.
 Unfortunately, there exists no easier or any less mundane sounding explanation of what is meant here.
 It remains to be pointed out that the consciousness of reflection is not able to be reflected on.
 "When an external object is perceived, consciousness is also conscious of itself, even if consciousness is not its own object: it is a non-positional consciousness of itself, whereas, when an object is perceived, consciousness is a positional one.
 There is no need for a reflection.
 Consciousness is always aware of its activity and experience.
 This is what Sartre calls “unreflective consciousness”".

 In light of this for Sartre, the constitution of the ego is 'states and actions [these intended objects we speak of] it supports'.
 This is to say, that the material presence of things in turn proves the ontology of the object contemplating them.
 Ego is then nothing without something in which to contemplate but is reliant on itself and its being.
 Further, the flexibility of consciousness for Sartre is the ability to contemplate something in its absence, this being special for his idea of reflection.